-Clarion's University's Associate of Science, Respiratory Care degree program is located at Venango College in Oil City.
-The 24-month program has an academic preparation of two semesters of general education course work and continues with a 14-month clinical program in respiratory care.
+Clarion University's Associate of Science in Respiratory Care degree program is located at Venango College in Oil City.
+The 24-month program requires two semesters of general education course work and a 14-month clinical program in respiratory care.

-*Math 050 if necessary, as determined by Clarion's math placement exam
+- Math 050 if necessary, as determined by Clarion's math placement exam

-*BIOL 111 (Basic Biology) if students have not had one year of high school or college biology with a minimum grade of "C" or better.
+- BIOL 111 (basic biology) if students have not had one year of high school or college biology with a minimum grade of "C" or better.